-Candidate Information Short, # Choosing (n=44) 28 (64%) Reasons: comments from participantsSimpler.
-Takes time to read. structured table Clear headings.
+Candidate Information # Choosing (n=44) Reasons: comments from participants Short, structured table 28 (64%) Simpler.
+Takes time to read.
+Clear headings.
 More space.
 Less of a pitch and more facts.
 Definitely!
 Just want to focus on the priorities, not so much about who they are.
 Less words, more info per page.
 Good layout vs. blocks of text.
 Easy to read.
 Names and information are separated so you can read each one.
 Paragraph statements 12 (27%) Has all the information, [together, continuous].
 It's people-oriented.
 It's more like a newspaper review, not just an outline.
 Want both 4 (9%) • I want boththe more I know the better.